Lena Frank Dick: Biography

 Lena Frank Dick was born in 1889 to Charlie and Lucy Frank.
 Her family belonged to the Antelope Valley Washoe people, who lived primarily in Nevada and California.
-She spent her life in the Antelope Valley, located on the outskirts of what is now Los Angeles County, California.
+She spent most of her life in Coleville, located in the Antelope Valley, Mono County, California.

 As a teen, Lena married George Emm, with whom she had her only child, Juanita.
 However, Emm left following Juanita's birth.
 In 1906 Lena remarried Levi Dick, a construction worker.
 Lena and Levi remained married until his death in 1963.
-Lena withdrew from the public in the time following his death, and in 1965 she also passed.
+Lena withdrew from the public in the time following his death, and in 1965 she also died.

 One of three daughters, Lena and her sisters were taught by their mother at a young age to weave.
 Over her lifetime, Lena was a prominent basket maker, served as a midwife, and performed Washoe puberty ceremonies for her community.

 Washoe basket makers

 Lena was known for her incredibly tight weaves during what is referred to as the "fancy basketry" period of Washoe art.
 For the Washoe tribe, basket weaving has served as a practical and artistic purpose for centuries.
-Because of the arid weather of Nevada and California, the Washoe people had to remain mobile, and these woven baskets, known as degikup, were a lightweight and durable way to transport goods during these transitory periods.
+Because of the arid weather of the region of Nevada and California where they lived, the Washoe people had to remain mobile, and these woven baskets, known as degikup, were a lightweight and durable way to transport goods during these transitory periods.
 The baskets are built from young willow shoots, fern roots for black designs, and western redbud (Cercis occidentalis) for red designs.
 To create the basket requires an awl, knife, and a container of water to soak and soften the fibrous plant matter.
 Different designs were used to indicate stories, histories, or various messages.

 Washoe delegates gifted baskets in diplomacy, such as the one presented to the Senate and House of Representatives in 1914.
 It depicted the events of early Nevada history, specifically when a Washoe tribe gave weapons to the white settlers of Nevada to aid in the War of 1865 (aka the American Civil War).
 It was a reminder of their willingness to aid when needed, but also a plea for help.
 Washoe people had been given barren land in the years before and were unable to use their traditional hunting grounds because they could not afford the cost of hunting licenses.
 In this case, baskets were being used as a potential political piece as well as proof of Washoe design and work.

 In the late 19th century to early 20th century, European Americans recognized Native basketry as an art form and some art patrons supported Native women basket makers.
 During this period, Washoe basket makers invented the degikup, an almost spherical, fine coiled basket design.